-Failure-driven adaptations by humans have been extensively studied in decision making or cognitive control (Botvinick, 2012, Sugrue et al., 2005), while it has remained unclear how such distinct adaptations driven by failure affect human motor adaptation.
-Previous studies on motor adaptation have mainly focused on the internal model adaptation that is driven by sensory prediction error (SPE) - the difference between sensory feedback and sensory prediction of a motor movement (Shadmehr et al., 2010, Tseng et al., 2007, Wolpert et al., 2011), and/or motor command error (Kawato et al., 1987).
-In the last decade, however, there is mounting evidence that failure or target error (TE) - the difference between the sensory feedback of the movement endpoint and the target position - has a distinct, important contribution to motor adaptation (McDougle et al., 2016, Krakauer et al., 2019).
-The most popular TE-driven (or failure-driven) motor adaptation process is explicit strategy learning (Taylor et al., 2014, McDougle et al., 2015, McDougle et al., 2016), which has been mostly examined during arm reaching adaptation to visuomotor rotations and often quantified by explicit reports of the reaching aiming point (Taylor et al., 2014).
-The explicit strategy learning is thought to modify motor performance to reduce TE, independently of SPE (McDougle et al., 2016).
+Failure-driven adaptations by humans have been extensively studied in decision making or cognitive control [1,2], while it has remained unclear how such distinct adaptations driven by failure affect human motor adaptation.
+Previous studies on motor adaptation have mainly focused on the internal model adaptation that is driven by sensory prediction error (SPE)-the difference between sensory feedback and sensory prediction of a movement [3-5], and/or motor command error [6].
+In the last decade, however, there is mounting evidence that failure or target error (TE)-the difference between the sensory feedback of the movement endpoint and the target position-has a distinct, important contribution to motor adaptation [7,8].
+The most popular TE-driven (or failure-driven) motor adaptation process is explicit strategy learning [7,9,10], which has been mostly examined during arm reaching adaptation to visuomotor rotations and often quantified by explicit reports of the reaching aiming point [9].
+The explicit strategy learning is thought to modify motor performance to reduce TE, independently of SPE [7].